GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/errors/client-error.md

 #### Parameters

-  - message: an error message.
+  - `message`: an error message.
-  - file: a file name source of an error.
+  - `file`: a file name source of an error.
-  - line: a line source of an error.
+  - `line`: a line source of an error.

 ## Properties